egorsivenko/pragmasoft-coding-exercise/README.md

 ### Step 2: Configure Application Properties
 Customize the rate limiter by setting the following properties in `application.properties`:
 ```
-rate.limit.capacity=100           # Maximum number of tokens in each bucket
+rate.limit.capacity=10           # Maximum number of tokens in each bucket
-rate.limit.refillPeriod=10000     # Refill period in milliseconds
+rate.limit.refillPeriod=1000     # Refill period in milliseconds
-rate.limit.expirationTime=60000   # Time in milliseconds before an unused bucket is removed
-rate.limit.cleanupInterval=30000  # Interval in milliseconds for cleaning up stale buckets
 ```

 ### Step 3: Running the Application